 This is a particular type of bar that is meant to conform to IWF specifications (see page 47 of the PDF).

-The strictest weight specification for an olympic weightlifting bar is 20kg.
+The weight of an IWF-spec olympic weightlifting bar is 20kg.
 This is the international standard for the purpose of competitions.
 20kg is the men’s bar and corresponds to 44 lbs.

 There is a tiny amount of room for variability in weight, but it isn’t much, because competitors depend on the bar being the stated weight, when grams/ounces make the difference between winning and losing, or making a new PR.